One of my clients (a corporate) recently hatched a plan to shift their main web presence to Facebook. Not smart, I suggested – here’s why:

 Anyway, it perfectly illustrates the point I made to my client.

-If your company wants a web presence it must be on your own domain where you control the information and access to it.
+If your company wants a professional web presence it must be on your own domain where you control the content and access to it.

-Making Facebook (or any third-party-run site) your primary web presence is just about the highest risk online marketing strategy I can think of.
+Making Facebook (or any third-party-run site) your primary web presence is high risk because you do not control it.

 What happened to me is an irritant – little more.
 But if it was my primary web presence I’d be sweating kittens.